pvoznenko/finatra-angular-example/README.markdown

 Add new product to your basket:

 ```
-$ curl -X PUT http://localhost:7070/api/cart/products/{product_id} -d token={token}
+$ curl -i -X PUT http://localhost:7070/api/cart/products/{product_id} -d token={token}
 ```

 * If everything is OK you should get response code `201`;
-* If you trying to add product that is already in your cart you will get response code `409` with following message `Products is already in user's cart!`.
+* If you trying to add product that is already in your cart you will get response code `409` with following message `Products is already in user's cart!`;
+* Parameter `productId` should be integer otherwise you will get response with code `400` and message `Illegal Argument!`;
+* Parameter `productId` should be existing product in the market otherwise you will get response with code `404` and message `Product with provided id '{productId}' is not exist!`.

 ##### Update

 You can update quantity of product that is already in your basket:

 ```
-$ curl -i -X POST http://localhost:7070/api/cart/products/{product_id}/quantity/{quantity} -d token={token}
+$ curl -i -X PUT http://localhost:7070/api/cart/products/{product_id}/quantity/{quantity} -d token={token}
 ```

 * If everything is OK you should get response code `204`;
+* Parameter `productId` should be integer otherwise you will get response with code `400` and message `Illegal Argument!`;
-* Additional to Exceptions that described in section `Exceptions` here we have validation on parameter `quantity`, if it is missing you will get response with code `400` and message `Parameter 'quantity' is required!`;
+* Parameter `productId` should be existing product in the market otherwise you will get response with code `404` and message `Product with provided id '{productId}' is not exist!`;
+* Parameter `quantity` should be integer otherwise you will get response with code `400` and message `Illegal Argument!`;
-* Also parameter `quantity` should be greater then 0, otherwise you will get response code `400` with following message `Quantity should be positive value!`;
+* Parameter `quantity` should be equal or greater then 0, otherwise you will get response code `400` with following message `Quantity should be positive value!`;
-* If you trying to update product that is not in user's shopping cart you will get response code `400` with following message `Product should be in user's cart!`.
+* If you trying to update product that is not in user's shopping cart you will get response code `404` with following message `Product should be in user's cart!`.

 ##### Delete